jdaif/slate/source/index.html.md

 The Miu APIs are REST APIs and use JSON format requests and responses.

-In general, all programming languages that can access RESful services can be used to access Miu APIs.
-We recommend the following languages:
+In general, all programming languages that can access Restful services can be used to access Miu APIs.
+We recommend using Python since users can take advantage of the Miu Python API library.
+The library is comprehensive and was developed to expedite user integration.Clients can also choose from the following languages:

-- Python

 - Java